 - a.
-Expenditure Authority Limit: Except as otherwise noted in the Policy or these procedures, SHA staff with Expenditure Authority may make recommendations, approve financial commitments, and authorize expenditures up to his/her Expenditure Authority amount approved in writing by the Executive Director, without the signature of his/her supervisor, Department Director, or Executive Director.
+Expenditure Authority Limit: Except as otherwise noted in the Policy or these procedures, SHA staff with Expenditure Authority may make recommendations, approve financial commitments, and authorize expenditures up to his/her Expenditure Authority amount approved in writing by the Chief Financial Officer , without the signature of his/her supervisor, Department Director, or Chief Financial Officer.
 Staff who have Expenditure Authority are expected to comply fully with the Policy and all applicable procedures and exercise prudent care in the financial management of the budgets for which they are responsible, protecting the financial and other interests of SHA, and ensuring proper coordination with their Department Director and other appropriate personnel within the agency, as appropriate. - b.
 Transfer to Another Position: The Expenditure Authority for a manager or supervisor shall be valid only while the employee is in the position for which the Expenditure Authority was originally granted.
-If the employee transfers to a different position where Expenditure Authority is required, the Executive Director, upon the recommendation of the Department Director, must re-authorize the Expenditure Authority for that employee. - c.
-Cancellation of Expenditure Authority: For abuse or mismanagement of Expenditure Authority or other sufficient reasons, the Department Director may cancel an employee's Expenditure Authority by submitting such cancellation notification in writing to the Procurement and Contracts Manager with an explanation for the reasons thereof. - d.
-Acting Managers or Supervisors: In the event that an individual is appointed as an acting manager or supervisor, either during the limited absence of the manager or supervisor or for a longer term assignment, any Expenditure Authority of the permanent manager or supervisor shall not be automatically transferred to the acting manager or supervisor.
-An acting manager or supervisor requiring Expenditure Authority must be formally delegated with that authority by the Department Director and Executive Director.
+If the employee transfers to a different position where Expenditure Authority is required, the Chief Financial, upon the recommendation of the Department Director, must re-authorize the Expenditure Authority for that employee. - c.
+Cancellation of Expenditure Authority: For abuse or mismanagement of Expenditure Authority or other sufficient reasons, the Department Director may cancel an employee's Expenditure Authority by submitting such cancellation notification in writing to the Procurement and Contracts Manager and the Chief Financial Officer with an explanation for the reasons thereof. - d.
+Acting Managers or Supervisors: In the event that an individual is appointed as an acting manager or supervisor, either during the limited absence of the manager or supervisor or for a longer-term assignment, any Expenditure Authority of the permanent manager or supervisor shall not be automatically transferred to the acting manager or supervisor.
+An acting manager or supervisor requiring Expenditure Authority must be formally delegated with that authority by the Department Director and Chief Financial Officer.